top of page

 Flossie enters with HH and Mrs. H

-HH: Jolly good - best behaviour now children - (grumbles) for the sake of appearances I've had to purchase a second-hand barouche so we need to get those wedding settlements rolling in, pronto
+HH: Jolly good - very pretty, my dears - best behaviour now - (grumbles) for the sake of appearances I've had to purchase a second-hand barouche so we need to get those wedding settlements rolling in, pronto

 All pile in and head off to the ball